openstack/glance/doc/source/user/glanceapi.rst

   Filters images having a ``container_format`` attribute matching ``FORMAT``

-  For more information, see :doc:`About Disk and Container Formats <formats>`
+  For more information, see :ref:`formats`

 * ``disk_format=FORMAT``

   Filters images having a ``disk_format`` attribute matching ``FORMAT``

-  For more information, see :doc:`About Disk and Container Formats <formats>`
+  For more information, see :ref:`formats`

 * ``status=STATUS``

   Filters images having a ``status`` attribute matching ``STATUS``

-  For more information, see :doc:`About Image Statuses <statuses>`
+  For more information, see :ref:`image-statuses`

 * ``size_min=BYTES``